usaid-cs/yesterday-i-learned/chemistry.md

 - Contrary to [popular belief], [shade balls in reservoirs do not reduce evaporation](https://www.youtube.com/watch?v=uxPdPpi5W4o).
 These _black_ balls (first hint that it isn't for _reducing_ evaporation) block light from turning aqueous "bromide" (Br-) and "chlorine" (Cl2) into "bromate" (BrO3-), which is carcinogenic.
 (No... the equations don't balance.)
 The black balls do absorb more energy than just water, but the balls contain air, which is a heat insulator.
 Even though these balls are black, they reduce reservoir evaporation by 80%.
 - Brass knobs that are shiny are lacquered, making them useless at [disinfection](https://en.wikipedia.org/wiki/Oligodynamic_effect).
 - Too much CO₂ in the air makes it "stuffy".
-- Did you know that [black plastic is rarely recycled](https://yle.fi/uutiset/osasto/news/finnish_tech_enables_recycling_of_black_plastic/10716818) (think electronics casings) but "normal near infrared (NIR) sensors at recycling plants are unable to detect the black pigment, so black plastics usually go unrecycled worldwide and contribute to climate change."
+- Did you know that [black plastic is rarely recycled](https://yle.fi/uutiset/osasto/news/finnish_tech_enables_recycling_of_black_plastic/10716818) (think electronics casings) as "normal near infrared (NIR) sensors at recycling plants are unable to detect the black pigment, so black plastics usually go unrecycled worldwide and contribute to climate change."
 - If contaminants are present, [(rotten) ice can form](https://en.wikipedia.org/wiki/Rotten_ice) in the shape of honeycombs.
 - "If you are titrating a weak acid with a strong base, for example, the color indicator may change color at a pH that does not necessarily equate to the stoichiometric point." (presumably because you have a buffer solution)
 - You can [knock bismuth (in the form of BiCl3 aq) out](https://www.youtube.com/watch?v=-_qpzFlpgpo) with aluminium foil.